b-kwizera/alu-shell/README.md

 6-superstitious_numbers: prints numbers 1-20 with special bad luck messages on 4, 9, 17 using case in a while loop
 7-clock: displays hours from 0 to 12 and minutes from 1 to 59 using nested while loops
 8-for_ls: lists current directory files without hidden, showing part after first dash using for loop
+9-to_file_or_not_to_file: checks if school file exists, if empty, and if it's a regular file